Not-LAN/.github/profile/README.md

 ---

-## 🛠️ GitHub as Your Vulnerability Portal
+## 🛠️ GitHub: Your Gateway to Vulnerability Management

 Our GitHub repository serves as your **central hub** for tracking and managing vulnerabilities identified during our assessments.
 Here’s what you can expect: